Mariano Noriel

-Mariano Noriel (c.
-1864 - January 27, 1915) was a Filipino general who fought during the Philippine Revolution and the Philippine–American War.
+Mariano Noriel (March 16, 1864 - January 27, 1915) was a Filipino general who fought during the Philippine Revolution and the Philippine–American War.
 He was member of the War Council that handled the case of Andres Bonifacio in 1897.
 He led Filipino advance troops before the American army landed in Intramuros in 1898.

 Early life and career

-A native of Bacoor, Cavite, General Mariano Noriel was born in 1864.
-There is no available information about the exact date and place of his birth, nor about his parents, education, and other personal data.
+A native of Bacoor, Cavite, Mariano Noriel was born in 1864.

 Noriel was the president of the Council of War that tried the Bonifacio brothers (Andres and Procopio) in Naik and later in Maragondon in May 1897.
-Convicted of sedition and treason, Andres and Procopio were sentenced to death but Gen. Emilio Aguinaldo, president of the newly established Revolutionary Government, commuted the death verdict to banishment to the Pico de Loro Mountain in Maragondon.
-The commutation, however, was later withdrawn due to strong pressure from senior army officers and prominent citizens, including General Pio del Pilar and Gen. Noriel himself who believed that the two brothers, if allowed to live, would endanger the Revolution.
+Convicted of sedition and treason, Andres and Procopio were sentenced to death but General Emilio Aguinaldo, president of the newly established Revolutionary Government, commuted the death verdict to banishment to the Pico de Loro Mountain in Maragondon.
+The commutation, however, was later withdrawn due to strong pressure from senior army officers and prominent citizens, including General Pio del Pilar and Noriel himself who believed that the two brothers, if allowed to live, would endanger the revolution.

-The withdrawal of the commutation order was construed by Noriel, who was also in charge of the prisoners, as a go signal for the execution of the sentence, and so he had the two brothers shot to death a squad of soldiers under Major Lazaro Macapagal on Mount Nagpatong (not Mount Buntis as reported in history books), Maragondon, May 10, 1897.
+The withdrawal of the commutation order was construed by Noriel, who was also in charge of the prisoners, as a go signal for the execution of the sentence, and so he had the two brothers shot to death a squad of soldiers under Major Lazaro Macapagal on May 10, 1897.